pacmaninbw/GenericDictionaryCpp/README.md

  - Add performance tests that test different containers in the GenericDictionary (std::vector versus std::map)
  - Integrate the generated performance tests into the unit testing.
  - Make sure all paths through the code are tested.
- - Fix test failures in original testing.
- - Change ColumnTable testing to use the class without inheritance.